m93a/CDS/README.md

 ### Section 3 - At Rules
 In CDS there are some special rules beginning with the "@" char.
-Here's the list of CDS's at rules:
+Here's the list of cs's at rules:

 #### @import
-At import rule lets you load an external CSS or CDS file.
+At import rule lets you load an external cs (or css) file.
 ```css
 /* Syntax */
 @import url("path/to/a/file.css");